How Much Does Air Conditioning Cost To Run in the UK? (Apr 2024 update)

 How much you spend on a centralised cooling system depends on the unit's cooling capacity and the number of rooms you want to cool.
 If you have been shopping for AC, you probably have heard of single-room or whole-house ACs.

-Single Room/Split AC
+Single Room / Split AC

 Single-room AC, as the name suggests, provides cooling in one room.
 The most common type of single-room ACs is the split AC system.
 They are called split because they consist of an indoor unit that absorbs heat from the room and an outdoor unit that pumps cold air into the room.

-These two units are connected using insulated pipes that are passed through a hole drilled through walls.
+These two units are connected using insulated pipes that are passed through a hole drilled through the walls.

 Split ACs come in various sizes depending on how much energy they use to cool a room, often measured in BTUs.
 A small split AC unit rated 6000 BTUs is ideal for small rooms that are no bigger than 250 sq ft.

 Expect to spend between £500 and £1500 for a split AC that will be used in one room.
-A double-room split AC will cost roughly £1500 and £2500 to install, while a multi-room split AC can cost as much as £5000 to install.
+A double-room split AC will cost roughly £1500 to buy and £2500 to install, while a multi-room split AC can cost as much as £5000 to install.

 Centralised or ducted AC units